Margin and leverage Trading Support

 7. Margin close out levels

 Margin close out levels vary by account type.
 If your account offers shares, then your MCO will be 50% of your entire margin requirement.
 If it does not offer shares your MCO will be 100%.
-If you drop below your margin requirements, all your open positions will be closed in order to protect you from incurring further losses.
+If you drop below your margin requirements, as many as possible of your available open positions will be closed in order to protect you from incurring further losses.
+Note: It may not be possible to close out all of your positions due to suspended markets, oversized trades etc.

 In MT4 accounts, MCOs close out the largest positions first, followed by the next largest, and so on until the account has a minimum of 100% margin again.